vicchig/StudentAgenda/d2/iteration-2.plan.md

 **Goals and tasks**
 * Goals:
     * Create screens for all the pages in the frontend.
-    * Tasks:
-Split tasks among teammates to complete the following parts of the project:
+    * **Tasks**: Split tasks among teammates to complete the following parts of the project:
 	* Add the following screens to the App:
     		* Settings Screen     (settingsScreen.dart)
     		* My Courses Screen   (courseDashboard.dart)
     		* Calendar Screen     (calendarScreen.dart)
     		* Add Goals Screen    (addGoalsScreen.dart)
     		* Add Subtask Screen  (addSubtasksScreen.dart)
     		* Goal List Screen    (listedGoalsScreen.dart)
     		* Performance Screen  (performanceScreen.dart)
     		* Home Page           (mainScreen.dart)
     		* Bottom bar          (landingScreen.dart)
     		* Implement Google classroom/firebase backend
-    * Tasks:
 	* Backend
     	* Authentication with Google and Firebase
         	* auth.dart
     	* Complete integration for Google Classroom API (does not include linking to Frontend)
         	* ClassroomApiAccess.dart
     	* Complete integration for Cloud Firestore      (does not include linking to Frontend)
         	* FirestoreManager.dart
         	* FirestoreDataManager.dart
     	* API for accessing Firestore from within the app
        		* FirestoreManager.dart
 	* Frontend Tools:
 	* Bottom Navigation Bar (util.dart)
 	* Side Menu             (util.dart)

 ####
 **Artifacts**
-*   We have rough sketches of our app we used to plan out what everyone does
+*   We have rough sketches of our app we used to plan out what everyone does: http://team-project-tdsb-team-1/Images/Screen_view_of_education_app_along_with_git_instructions_.pdf

-*   Documentation for
+*   Documentation for ourselves to refer to: https://github.com/csc301-fall-2019/team-project-tdsb-team-1/blob/master/Documentation.md